Honors & Awards

 Helferich joined the Nebraska swimming and diving program after being part of a relay team that broke four Local Swim Committee records in 2015.
 While competing for City of Midland Aquatics, Helferich was a Futures and NCSA qualifier.
 She also placed at the NASA Junior National Championships.
 Helferich was a top-24 finalist at the 2014 Southern Zone Sectional Championships in the 200-yard freestyle and a top-16 finalist in the 200-yard backstroke.
 Helferich was named a Scholastic All-American for three years and graduated as the valedictorian at Odessa High School.

 The daughter of Beverly and Mark Helferich, Lindsay was born Dec.
 4, 1996, in Odessa, Texas.
 She has an older sister, Ashley.
 Lindsay is majoring in civil engineering at Nebraska.
-She was a Big Ten Distinguished Scholar earned Academic All-Big Ten honors with a perfect 4.0 GPA in 2017.
-She is a four-time member of the Nebraska Scholar-Athlete Honor Roll.
+She is a two-time Big Ten Distinguished Scholar and Academic All-Big Ten selection with a perfect 4.0 GPA in 2017 and 2018.
+She is a five-time member of the Nebraska Scholar-Athlete Honor Roll.
 Lindsay earned a prestigious Nebraska Student-Athlete HERO Leadership Award in 2016, and she was also a member of the Tom Osborne Citizenship Team in 2016, 2017 and 2018.
 She chose Nebraska over Illinois.